edthedev/edthedev.github.io/resume/index.md

 ### May 2005 - March 2006: Systems Administrator at Imaging Technology Group at Beckman Institute, U of I     Champaign,IL

- - Solved diverse software and hardware configuration challenges.
+ - Solved diverse software and hardware configuration challenges in exchange for a modest salary and more importantly, an on-campus desk.

 ### May 2000 - Dec 2005: Software Developer at Ablesoft Solutions Inc. Oregon, IL

+ - Gathered requirements and delivered software solutions clients including a major restaurant chain, supply and logistics companies, and large argriculture clients.
  - Created an elegant extensible project template which allowed us to create applications more quickly with better standard features.
  - Used VB.Net, ASP.Net, ADO.Net, MS SQL Server, XML, and JavaScript to build advanced web interfaces.